- Kazakh-British relations

 Under instructions of the President of the Republic of Kazakhstan, activities are pursued to further improve the investment climate in accordance with 12 recommendations of the Organization for Economic Cooperation and Development (OECD).
 They are reforms in the field of intellectual property, corporate governance, attraction of foreign labor, and visa procedures, and others.

-Another important step in support of investors was the introduction of a special regime on the “green corridor" principle as part of the joint work to improve the investment climate in the country between the State Revenue Committee of the MF of the Republic of Kazakhstan and the Investment Committee of the MID of the Republic of Kazakhstan.
+Another important step in support of investors was the introduction of a special regime on the “green corridor" principle as part of the joint work to improve the investment climate in the country between the State Revenue Committee of the Ministry of Finance of the Republic of Kazakhstan and the Investment Committee of the Ministry for Investments and Development of the Republic of Kazakhstan.

 For investors who implement investment projects under investment contracts concluded with the Investment Committee of the MID of the Republic of Kazakhstan, tax administration will be effected directly at the central level – at the State Revenue Committee of the MF of the Republic of Kazakhstan.
 This will significantly reduce examination and registration period, and minimize the number of inspections and other risks related to the interpretation and regulatory enforcement.